Posable Robot Frame

 thingiverse

-I have been experimenting with ball and socket joints since I first got the MakerBot years ago.
-Took a while to find a combination that I am happy with.
-This iteration is a 0.4" diameter socket with a .403" diameter ball.
-This provides some interference on the joint so that it holds position.
-Unfortunately, with the creep in the PLA the joints over time to soften up.
-This joint provides a bit over 180 degrees of rotation in the primary axis, without controlling the rotation along the limbs axis.
-This is a posable figure that is intended to be a framework for other parts.
-I am working on different sets of heads and covers for the torso and limbs that would snap over the frame.
-Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2 Rafts: Yes Supports: Yes Resolution: fine Infill: 50% with 4 shells Notes: Some parts do not need support, the legs and arms that are straight can print uprofht, socket side down and print fine.
-There is not enough contact area for the ball ends to adhere to the raft and print without failing on my machine.
-However, the amount of support residue for the parts printed flat is minimal.
+I've been experimenting with ball and socket joints since I got my MakerBot years ago.
+It took some time to find a combination that works well for me.
+This iteration features a 0.4" diameter socket paired with a .403" diameter ball, providing just enough interference to keep the joint in position.
+Unfortunately, the PLA's tendency to creep means that joints will eventually soften over time.
+However, this design allows for around 180 degrees of rotation along the primary axis without restricting movement along the limbs' axis.
+This posable figure is meant to serve as a framework for other parts, and I'm working on creating different sets of heads and covers for the torso and limbs that can be snapped onto the frame.
+The goal is to create a modular system where users can easily customize their figures.
+Printer Settings: * Printer Brand: MakerBot * Printer Model: MakerBot Replicator 2 * Rafts: Yes * Supports: Yes * Resolution: Fine * Infill: 50% with four shells Notes: * Some parts don't require support, such as the straight legs and arms that can print upright without any issues.
+Printing socket-side down also works well for these parts. * However, the ball ends often fail to adhere to the raft due to lack of contact area, resulting in failed prints on my machine. * Despite this, the amount of support residue left on flat-printed parts is minimal.

 Download Model from thingiverse